Deploying a Study

 Accessing Deployment History

-Once you’ve opened your Study Master, you can easily view the Deployment History for all of your environments from this listing.
+Once you’ve opened your Study Master, you can view the Deployment History for all of your environments from this listing.

 To access Deployment History: